8 Natural Strategies to Improve Bad Breath

 1) Oil Pulling:

 Two methods known as “Graha gandusha” and “kavala graha” have traditionally been used to practice the method of oil pulling as a type of Ayurvedic detox.
-Oil pulling supports oral health by preventing gingivitis and tooth decay, bleeding gums, freshens bad breath and can heal a sore throat by removing bacteria.
-Compared to mouthwashes in study, oil pulling has been found to reduce plaque and bacteria that cause gingivitis.
+Oil pulling supports oral health by preventing gingivitis and tooth decay, bleeding gums, freshens bad breath, and can heal a sore throat by removing bacteria.
+Compared to mouthwashes in the study, oil pulling has been found to reduce plaque and bacteria that cause gingivitis.
 (11)

 Coconut oil is especially effective at reducing microbial overgrowth and relieving inflammation because of the high fatty acid content it contains.
 Both lauric acid and monolaurin are effective agents to combat infectious growth that contributes to bad breath (12).
-Using coconut oil, sunflower oil or even sesame oil, swish 1 tablespoon oil around your mouth for about 20 minutes and then spit out.
+Using coconut oil, sunflower oil, or even sesame oil, swish 1 tablespoon oil around your mouth for about 20 minutes and then spit out.
 (13)

 2) Good Hydration: